Panama's World Cup 2022 Standings

-Panama are the second team in Group G, which also includes Belgium, Tunisia and England.
+Panama is the second team in Group G, which also includes Belgium, Tunisia, and England.
 Below you will find their current tournament standings, updated after every matchday.

 We are actually backing Panama to beat Tunisia in the match that will surely determine who finishes third and fourth in the group.
 It will take something special to avoid elimination at the first hurdle, although if you believe they can shock the world and knock out either Belgium or England, Sports Interaction is offering +750 for the Central Americans to progress to the Round of 16.